Y-90: The Complete Course

 Y-90: The Complete Course -- Need to Know

 - Not yet an Authorized User?
-This is an ideal opportunity to qualify to apply for Authorized User (AU) status to ensure you are providing your patients the very best in oncologic and clinical care.
+This is an ideal opportunity to fulfill some of the requirements to qualify to apply for Authorized User (AU) status to ensure you are providing your patients the very best in oncologic and clinical care.

 - Already an experienced Authorized User?
 The Advanced portion of the course (available as a stand-alone opportunity) will help you strengthen and grow your practice.